 Helping with cutting skills

-Using scissors successfully to cut is an important is a rite of passage for any child.
-Especially those who have ‘accidentally’ cut off a chunk of their hair, or even better, their sibling’s hair!
+Using scissors successfully to cut is an important functional skill for all children.
+We know giving children scissors comes is potential hazards, such as an ‘accidental’ self or sibling haircut, or the realignment of curtain lengths.
+In spite of this, we also know it’s helpful to get children started early so they have some skills before they start school.
 In this article, I will give you six simple tips for teaching scissor skills to children who are finding learning to cut with scissors more difficult.
 You can use the tips with any child, not just those who are struggling with their cutting skills.

 girl cutting paper text supporting scissor skills